-Bursting with an a combination of traditional Moroccan flavors—salty, sweet, and tart — tofu with apricots, olives, and almonds was inspired by a classic recipe from that cuisine.
+Bursting with an a combination of traditional Moroccan flavors—salty, sweet, and tart.
+Moroccan-inspired tofu riffs off a classic recipe from that cuisine in a dish embellished with apricots, olives, and almonds.

 Don’t be daunted by the ingredient list; it’s an easy dish that comes together quickly and is also a feast for the eyes.
 Recipe adapted from Vegan Holiday Kitchen by Nava Atlas; photos by Susan Voisin.

 - Moroccan Vegetable Stew

 - Vegan Moroccan-Style “Chicken” Stew

 - Two 8-ounce packages or three 5.5-ounce packages baked tofu, cut into strips

 - 1 medium onion, quartered and thinly sliced

 - 3 cloves garlic, minced

 - 4 scallions, white and green parts, thinly sliced